ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 ![Hello world create app](./hello-world-create-app.png)

-2. Name your app “Hello World”, offer a short description, select “Staging” for the Environment (used for your app bookkeeping), and choose “Goerli” for your network. (the below shows the former o
+2. Name your app “Hello World”, offer a short description, select “Staging” for the Environment (used for your app bookkeeping), and choose “Goerli” for your network.

 ![create app view hello world](./create-app-view-hello-world.png)